 Should I Become a Pediatric Assistant?

-Pediatric physician assistants (PAs) work in clinics, community health centers and hospitals.
+Pediatric physician assistants (PAs) work in clinics, community health centers, and hospitals.
 Under the supervision of a pediatrician, these PAs provide care to children and adolescents.
-They interpret diagnostic tests, diagnose illnesses, conduct routine physical exams and counsel patients and their families about treatment; they also can write prescriptions in most states.
-PAs are required to spend a great deal of time spent standing might be required.
+They interpret diagnostic tests, diagnose illnesses, conduct routine physical exams, and counsel patients and their families about treatment; they also write prescriptions in most states.
+PAs are required to spend a great deal of time spent standing is required.